 It is further speculated that those who support human embryonic stem cell research are also seeking human embryos for the purposes of human cloning.

 Human cloning is a reality, with human cloning experiments now being conducted—not by fictional wild-eyed rebels, but by credentialed experts working in some of the world’s most respected institutions, some of which are publicly funded with tax dollars.

-These researchers are working under the mantra, if it can be done, it will be done—and it MUST be done.
-However, that philosophy ignores the key question, SHOULD it be done?
+These researchers are working under the mantra of “If it can be done, it will be done—and it MUST be done.”
+However, that philosophy ignores the key question: SHOULD it be done?